5 Ways to Prevent Summer Reading Loss

 If you have ever sat down and wondered if your child loses academic skills over the nearly three months off from school each summer, you would be in good company.
 For years, educators and researchers have found that students tend to lose what they’ve learned in school over the long summer months, often returning to school about a month behind!

 This well-known phenomenon is called the “summer slide”, and you’ve no doubt heard about this concerning reality that plays out between each school year.
 While the summer slide affects all academic areas, one of the major subjects where your child shouldn’t lose ground is in reading.
 Learning to read is tough work, and any skills lost means your child will work that much harder in the fall to make up for the resulting summer reading gap.
+Don't create an educational and reading gap for your child with reading worksheets.

 Fortunately, it’s easy to keep kids reading in the summer months, even if they have struggled with learning to read.
 Let’s take a closer look at how reading in the summer can reverse the infamous summer slide before exploring five ways to engage kids in reading this summer!